 Flood Zone Letter Codes

-Being in the high-risk zone requires you to have flood insurance with your mortgage since there is a 1-percent annual chance of flooding.
+Being in the high-risk zone generally means your lender will require flood insurance with your mortgage.
+For a newer mortgage-specific checklist, see MJS Financial’s guide to Florida flood insurance and mortgage approval.
 Moderate risk areas have a 0.2-percent-annual-chance of flooding.
 Minimal risk areas are like moderate risk areas but are higher in elevation.
 To know which zone a house is in you can contact the zoning department of a city or go online to the FEMA website.

 Pros and Cons Of Buying In A Flood Zone